pas-audio-server/pas-core/README.md

 ## Does pas contain much *cool* code?

+Yes, there is some cool code in pas.
+The web server is written in go and it and the pas server use Google Protocol Buffers (version 3).

-<del>No. When I wrote the <a href="https://en.wikipedia.org/wiki/Keystroke_logging">first documented keylogger</a> back in the day I believed in cool code.
+<del>No. When I wrote the <a href="https://en.wikipedia.org/wiki/Keystroke_logging">first documented keylogger</a> back in the day I believed in cool code.</del>

-Alas, I am now a gray-beard.
+<del>Alas, I am now a gray-beard.</del>

-I no longer believe in cool code.
+<del>I no longer believe in cool code.</del>

 I believe in *working* code.

 I believe in *maintainable* code.

 I believe cool code is for much younger people who are much smarter than me.

-Seriously, one might expect me to say something like "I've forgotten more than you'll ever know."
-The truth is, I've forgetten what I've forgotten so there is a *reasonable chance* you are smarter than me.
-Maybe you are better looking too.
-You bastard.
-I hate you.</del>

-Yes, there is some cool code in pas.
-The web server is written in go and it and the pas server use Google Protocol Buffers (version 3).

 ## When will pas be done?